Noe97663/Interpreter/README.md

 python translator.py -t FILENAME python translator.py -t FILENAME > output.py (do this to save the translated code)

+When using > to save the translated code to a file, if the original code has mistakes the error messages are saved to the file.
+So, make sure that before you save the code to a file, you translate it normally to check for any mistakes.

 INTERPRETOR MODE:
 python translator.py -i FILENAME (This is the line by line interpreter) python translator.py -i (This is the interactive interpeter)